spectralDNS/shenfun/docs/source/poisson.rst

 Discretization
 --------------

 We create a basis with a given number of basis functions, and extract the computational mesh from the basis itself

 .. code-block:: python

     N = 32
-    SD = Basis(N, 'Chebyshev', plan=True, bc=(a, b))
+    SD = Basis(N, 'Chebyshev', bc=(a, b))
-    #SD = Basis(N, 'Legendre', plan=True, bc=(a, b))
+    #SD = Basis(N, 'Legendre', bc=(a, b))
     X = SD.mesh(N)

 Note that we can either choose a Legendre or a Chebyshev basis.
-The keyword ``plan`` is used to tell the class created in :func:`.Basis` that it can go ahead and plan its transforms with `pyfftw <https://pyfftw.org>`__, because this basis will not be a part of a tensorproductspace, in which case the planning would need to wait.

 Variational formulation
 -----------------------